The Study of Lived Catholicism

 We want this to be a truly collaborative affair, so let us know if you have an idea that you’d like to share!

-The voices we invite for this session do not have to present completed or fully conceptualised work.
+Invited speakers do not have to present completed or fully conceptualised work.
 It is envisaged as an open sided exploratory session in which we gather as many perspectives as possible about what might constitute the field of study of lived Catholicism, what is already happening and what potential exists to expand its reach and depth.

 Our conference team is gathered from across the disciplines including systematic and practical theology, anthropology and the study of religion.